Executive and Business Meeting...1st Monday...February 3rd,March 3rd,April 7th

 I and the 2.8 million members of The American Legion are very disappointed in your choice of words.
 You said, "Big categories were exempted - people that were in college, people that were teaching, people that were married.
 It varied from time to time, but there were all kinds of exemptions.
 And what was left was sucked into the intake, trained for a period of months, and then went out, adding NO VALUE, NO ADVANTAGE, really, to the United States armed services over any sustained period of time, because with the churning that took place, it took (an) enormous amount of effort in terms of training, and then they were gone."

 Mr. Secretary, every service member who sacrificed during the Vietnam War - volunteer and draftee alike - was a precious national asset.
 Viet Cong and North Vietnamese mortars and bullets did not discriminate between volunteer or conscripted American fighting men and women.
+There are 58,229 names inscribed on the Vietnam Veterans Memorial in Washington.
+Both draftees and volunteers alike are listed among the wall's honored dead.
+Their sacrifice was, indeed, valuable.

 I know it is not easy to always field questions with absolute accuracy and intent, but I hope you will reconsider your response with a retraction and an apology to the families of those "draftees" who served America with honor and gave their very lives for their country.